IconicPlushStarss/contractors-black-ops-2-vr-codz/README.md

 - Galva Knuckles
 - Black Ops 2 wall buys
 - Kill count increases when you kill zombies
 - Down count increases when you get downed
+- Character name fading in when you spawn in on the wrist UI
+- Round progression animations

 ---